CemGEMS web app tutorial¶

 Redefining recipes, materials, constituents, and formulae (using jsoneditor)¶

 Not all JSON data fields of the recipe, material, or constituent are accessible through the tree-like inputRecipe table.
-Working with CemGEMS recipes, an expert/engineer may also need to introduce more clinker constituents or SCMs or even materials, or extend shortcut lists of chemical formulae that were not previously available in any of the provided recipe templates.
+When working with CemGEMS recipes, an expert/engineer may also need to introduce more clinker constituents or SCMs or even materials, or extend a shortcut list of chemical formulae that were not previously available in any of the provided recipe templates.

 This kind of "deep editing" at the expert level is possible in CemGEMS by invoking the jsoneditor widget, powered by Json Editor.
-In this way, you can access all data fields in Recipe, Process, and Plot JSON documents that were created in your user profile database.
+In this way, you can access all data fields in Recipe, Process, and Plot JSON documents created in your user profile database and exposed at the frontend.
 For instance, in a cement recipe, you can work with arrays of recipes, materials, constituents and formulae by deleting, cloning, or moving their respective elements.
+Alternatively, you can enter the data such as specific surfaces, enthalpies or heat capacities that are not visible in tree-like tables.

-Working in the "Expert" view and looking at the expanded tree-like inputRecipes table, the user may notice many small pencil-like icons located immediately to the left of data object names (e.g. a name in Material, Constituent or Formula columns).
+When looking at the expanded tree-like Recipe Inputs Table, the user may notice many small pencil-like icons located immediately to the left of data object names (e.g. a name in Material, Constituent or Formula columns).
 The pop-up jsoneditor widget opens up upon clicking on any such icon, transforming it into a green "tick".
-To close the jsoneditor widget (possibly accepting the changes), simply click on that green "tick", which then tuns back into the "pencil".
+To close the jsoneditor widget (possibly accepting the changes), simply click on that green "tick", which then turns back into the "pencil".

 For example, clicking on the "pencil" at the Formula "SiO2" will only show the content of this formula as an element of the "formulae" list.